ivorbach/Marqet/index.md

-## Welcome to the Marqet App Test
+## Welcome to the Marqet App

-This app is intended to provide individuals the opportunity to sell goods by creating a digital menu and then allowing others to select others from that menu and complete payments through the app.
+This app is intended to provide individuals the opportunity to sell goods by creating a digital menu and then allowing others to select items from that menu and complete payments through the app.
+Think of it as a digital farmers market.

 ## Contact